kotae4/NinOnlineMods/README.md

+# THIS IS A DEFUNCT PROJECT #
+The game underwent a massive overhaul of the codebase including a switch to a new runtime, so **none of this functional or even accurate anymore**.
+As such, I've decided to make it public now that no harm could be done with this.
+This was my first "real" MMO botting project so I'm proud of it despite the horrendously messy code.

 # NinOnlineMods #
 Modding framework and set of tools for the game Nin Online.
 Mostly a grind bot right now.